CDEager/nauf/README.md

 # nauf
 An R package for fitting regressions with not applicable values in unordered factors

-## Under Construction
-This package is still under construction.
-I will make an initial release when I have finished the documentation and unit tests for basic (fixed effects only) regressions using nauf.

 ## Package Description
 The *nauf* package provides tools for fitting regressions where unordered factors may have NA values in addition to their